HendrikJanBosman/PhD/README.md

 ## Data:

 threni_hjb.19.01.06.mql: My Emdros /MQL database of Lamentations (based on the ETCBC database).
+Requires Emdros to be queried.

 lbl.zip: MQL files, defining descriptive linguistic labels.
+Designed to be processed by my Emdros-based program labelman, but human-readable for those familiar with the MQL query language.